Welcome to Erasmus University College (EUC) in Rotterdam, the Netherlands. We are happy to see that you are considering EUC for an exchange period!

 Academic Core Courses

 The 100-level courses are Academic Core courses and provide students with a historical overview of the development of science and the origin of life, knowledge about the foundations of modern society, the philosophy of science and society, and basic knowledge about the models, concepts and theories of the four departments.
 Please click here for more information.

-Click here for an overview of all courses offered at EUC.
+Click here for an overview of all courses open to exchange students at EUC.

 Credits, workload and course registration

 Every university in Europe works with the same credit systems called European Credit Transfer and Accumulation System (ECTS).
 One academic year corresponds to 60 EC’s.
 EUC also uses this system, which results in 12 courses per academic year, each worth 5 EC.

 Regular (full degree) students do 30 EC per semester.
 This is the usual course load, but also the maximum.
 A semester is divided in two quads.
 In each quad, students can do up to three courses of 5 EC each.

 Concerning workload; EUC offers quite an intense programme.
 From experience we know that EUC students spend on average around 50 hours on their programme.
 This includes classes, class preparation, homework, reading articles, doing research online or in the library, preparing for exams, etc. Experience shows that incoming exchange students usually take less than the maximum of 30 EC per semester.
 Usually exchange students take 20 EC per semester, so they can get used to the teaching method, pass all courses and enjoy their exchange semester in Rotterdam as well.

 The EUC courses open for exchange students can be found in the Course Catalogue.

 Each academic year at Erasmus University College is divided into four Quads of 8 weeks each.
 Click here for more details.